jjshoots/jet.io/about/index.md

 <br><br>
 ### Quotes I Like

-Here you'll find some quotes that I like but don't want to forget:
+Here you'll find some quotes that I like and don't want to forget:
+- 'Earn reputation through compassion, not achievement' - me :)
-- May the flowers that bloom remind us why the rain was necessary.
+- 'May the flowers that bloom remind us why the rain was necessary.'
 - 'A lot of time is often spent optimizing something that shouldn't exist.' - Elon Musk
-- Live with a kind heart, brave spirit and fierce mind.
+- 'Live with a kind heart, brave spirit and fierce mind.'
 - 'Perfection is great, but it's not enough.' - Benjamin Zander
    <br>
-   Explanation: It's one thing to be able to do something well, but it's another to know the reason for doing something.
+   Interpretation: It's one thing to be able to do something well, but it's another to know the reason for doing something.
-- A life without commitment is one without depth.
+- 'A life without commitment is one without depth.'
-- 'Keep striving' - Tiffany Poon
 - 'Far and away the best prize that life has to offer is the chance to work hard at work worth doing.' - Theodore Roosevelt
 - 'There are no right answers in life, except to seek the truths that we live by.
 Sometimes we need to stop and wonder if our truths are worthwhile seeing that life is so short anyways.' - TechLead
+- 'Everything should be made as simple as possible, but not simpler' - Albert Einstein
+- 'Slow is smooth, smooth is fast'
+- 'War does not determine who is right, only who is left' - Bertrand Russell